SaadAskander/atlas_ad_hllhc/README.md

 │
 ├── notebooks          <- For prototype coding, experiments and analysis.
 │
-├── environment.yml   <- The requirements file for reproducing the analysis environment, e.g.
+├── environment.yml   <- The requirements file
-│                         generated with `pip freeze > requirements.txt`
 │
 └── ad_tools
     │